Cliff Richard Song Database

 This technique of recording simultaneously on both machines has also led to many interesting variations.
 Songs such as Mean Woman Blues and She's Gone have different fade-outs.
 Many songs, such as The Snake And The Bookworm, I Gotta Know and I'm Willing To Learn are completely different takes.
 It's not always clear why different takes were chosen for the stereo and mono releases of these songs, but it is presumed that the recording of one or the other was deemed inadequate due to a recording error and an alternate take was used.
 And in a few cases, the band can be heard experimenting with recording directly to the one-track master recording, such as the harmony vocals added to the intro of Tell Me and an added guitar track to I Love You So.

-During this same period of 1959 to June of 1960, songs intended for single release were recorded to one-track machines only.
-Thus songs such as Please Don't Tease, Fall In Love With You and Dynamite are mono only.
+During this same period of 1959 to June of 1960, some songs intended for single release were recorded to one-track machines only.
+Thus songs such as Please Don't Tease and Dynamite are mono only.
 The songs recorded for the Serious Charge EP, including the #1 hit Living Doll were only recorded on one-track as well.
 The few exceptions include Never Mind, Don't Be Mad At Me, Willie And The Hand Jive and Nine Times Out Of Ten, which were recorded on two-track machines and it's probably the case that they were simultaneously recorded in mono, but that remains unclear because no obvious differences can be determined (with the exception of Willie And The Hand Jive which is addressed below).
 It is also known that during this period, recording of mono tracks were created with a two-track recorder, where layers were added to a song (such as strings or backing vocals) by bouncing the performances back and forth on the two tracks.
 Perhaps these songs were recorded using this technique and were an experiment in two-track recording.
 Or perhaps they were not originally meant for singles so were recorded on a one-track machine.
 Whatever the reason they were recorded on two-track machines during this period remains a mystery.

 Also of note is that the 1960 sessions on March 25 and March 30 appear to be mixed, with some songs being recorded (or having survived) on one-track machines only and some being recorded on both one- and two-track machines.
 The March 25 session produced a mono only version of Please Don't Tease and a stereo (and possibly mono) version of Tell Me.
 The March 30 session produced an alternate intro for Tell Me that was edited onto the earlier recorded two-track recording and yielding the final one-track recording of the song.
 Several other songs were recorded at the March 30 session that were recorded in both formats, but the alternate intro version of Tell Me has only ever appeared in mono from this session.
 It is also known that during this period, the recording of mono tracks were created by bouncing overdubs back and forth on a two-track machine, so it is likely that the curiosities from these dates is a result of this.

 Beginning in July of 1960, Cliff began recording exclusively on two-track recorders and all mono masters were mixed from the two-track recording.
 Thus there are very few variations between the mono and stereo versions of the songs recorded after this point (other than the mix).
-The only known exception to this is the two foreign release single songs, Bin Verliebt and Die Stimme Der Liebe, which were recorded on one-track machines only.
+The only known exception to this is the foreign release single songsDie Stimme Der Liebe, which was recorded on one-track machines only.
 These were probably recorded only on one-track machines because they were done fast and cheap for the foreign market and there is a possibility that the backing tracks were recorded without The Shadows in Germany (despite what the Lewry and Goodall publications claim) and Cliff simply did a vocal overdub directly to the one-track master.

 Again, the evidence for this is taken from information provided in the books The Complete Recordings Sessions and The Complete Chronicles and observations of the released songs.
 It is very possible (and likely) that some of this is not 100% correct.
 Any corrections or comments are welcome.